 Speaking of Sherlock Holmes, this is Arthur Conan Doyle.
 This writer is famous for his iconic ‘Sherlock Holmes’ novels.
 Wait — wrong category.
 Actually, Arthur Conan Doyle was a medical doctor by profession.
 True, medicine wasn’t very close to his heart given he spent his time writing detective stories, maybe that’s why he crafted the assistive character of Dr. Watson, the right hand man to Sherlock Holmes.
 Learn more about Arthur Conan Doyle here.

-Admittedly, Zach Braff is not an actual doctor, he’s obviously an actor.
+Admittedly, Zach Braff is not an actual doctor; he’s obviously an actor.
 However, he does play J.D, the iconic medical student that inspires oh so many kids to go into medicine every year (not).
 He is the main character in the cheesy but classic medical sitcom ‘Scrubs’.
-A staple for medical students around the world, watch this TV show to get a taste for what it’s like to be a med student (without the long hours of hard work).
+A staple for medical students around the world, watch this TV show to get a taste of what it’s like to be a med student (without the long hours of hard work).
 Learn more about the character of J.D. here.

 Recommended for you: